 Do you love chocolate?
 Then you definitely don’t want to miss the Theo Chocolate tour!
 I (Kathryn) took my parents when they visited one time and it was not only delicious, but really informative too!
 My dad still raves about it 🙂

 They teach you a lot about the chocolate making process and give you tons of samples along the way.
 You can even eat more samples in their store afterwards!
 Make sure to book your tour in advance, which costs $12 (and is totally worth it!)
+It’s another one of the best rainy day activities in Seattle.

 Play board games